45 Strategies that Support Young Dual Language Learners

 This study used multiple years of data from an Even Start program and relevant comparison groups to consider bilingual education in preschool.
 The study provides some evidence of the effectiveness of bilingual education in preschool, but further research is needed to validate the findings.

+An Illinois Early Learning Project tipsheet for parents and caregivers.
 Children who know more than one language often benefit in school and later in life.
 Also, many parents and grandparents find that talking to older children about important life matters is easier if the children retain their home language skills.
-Also in Spanish, Polish, Chinese, Korean, Russian, and Arabic.
+Also available in Polish, Chinese, Arabic, and French.

 The National Clearinghouse for English Language Acquisition “supports the U.S Department of Education’s Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA) in its mission to respond to Title III educational needs and implement NCLB as it applies to English language learners.”
 The NCELA Web site includes state and district statistics on English language learners and a resource library with articles focused on topics such as early childhood and bilingual education.